Conference trip with familiy

 The coaching programme navigare addressed female early career researchers (doctoral candidates, postdocs) who aim for a professorship or gaining a leadership position in science.

-The international programme runs from November 2019 to December 2020, more.
+The international programme runs from February 2021 to November 2021, more.

 Two programmes started in September 2017 as a joint initiative of six running coodinated DFG programmes and MAPEX: